JixieZhang/A1NRates/README.md

 3. Changed GetRate():
    A) Only 40cm 3He target will do X bin calculation.
    B) If (ElasOnly < 0), only do inelastic calculation for H2, N2 and 3He target.
-   C) C12 and presure curve calculation will be done only for elastic P0.
+   C) C12 and pressure curve calculation will be done only for elastic P0.
-   D) all 40cm long target will do calculation in 40 VZ bins.
+   D) all 40cm long target will do calculation in 20 VZ bins.
    E) Update Xbj bin to match Xiaochao's binning.
 4. Changed Main.cc.
 If no argument is used, it will call A1NRates() to calculate rates for the whole A1N kinematic points.
    If 5 arguments are given, it will call GetRate(XXX) to calculate rates for the given point.